AngaPaduga/CrosswordSolver/README.md

 # Installation
 You should install Python envoronment first (https://www.python.org/downloads/).
-Then, transfer the python-file (main_module.py) from the \src-folder of this repository to to any folder of your Windows OS.
+Then, transfer the python-file (main_module.py) from the \src-folder of this repository to any folder of your Windows OS.

 # Usage
 There are many wonderful crossword games where letters are arranged in a circle and you connect them to form words,